wagtail/wagtail.org/README.md

 This will launch `django-admin runserver` in the web container, which serves Wagtail on http://localhost:8000/

-To run migrations within docker you'll need to run:
+To run migrations within Docker you'll need to run:

 ```
 make migrate